Der grosse Sommer: Production

-Mathias Gnädinger died on 3 April 2015, but the filming in Switzerland and Japan was finished in autumn 2014, thus as of April 2015 the post production works not yet finished.
-Tellfilm decided to release the film in (late) summer 2015 instead of 2016 as planned and again re-scheduled.
-The film was released in Switzerland on 28 January 2016.
-The script bases on two intense research trips to Japan.
-The production is supported by the Swiss Federal Office of Culture, the Zürich Film Foundation and the so-called Migros Kulturprozent.

-The production works in Japan were documented by 10vor10, and Gnädiger was absolutely fascinated by the old Japanese tradition, and his ten-year-old co-star Loïc Sho of Swiss-Japanese origin.
+The film's production in Japan was documented by 10vor10.
+Gnädiger was fascinated by the old Japanese traditions and his ten-year-old co-star Loïc Sho of Swiss-Japanese ancestry.
 Gnädinger was told to get in touch with the Swiss wrestling (Schwingen) just one time as a boy.
-Ursula Gnädinger assisted her husband at the production works as make-up artist.
-Gnädinger's son Gilles plays Sommer as a young man.
+Ursula Gnädinger assisted her husband on the production as make-up artist.
+Gnädinger's son, Gilles, played Sommer as a young man.

+Following the completion of filming in Switzerland and Japan in autumn 2014, Mathias Gnädinger died on 3 April 2015.
+While post production work had not yet finished, Tellfilm decided to move up the film's release from 2016 to (late) summer 2015.
+After being delayed for several months, the film was released in Switzerland on 28 January 2016.
+The script was based on two intense research trips to Japan.
+The film's production was supported by the Swiss Federal Office of Culture, the Zürich Film Foundation and the Migros Kulturprozent.